 The screening is taking place on Saturday 10th September.
 For more information or to book, please click here

 Coronavirus Masks Update - 12th July 2022

 Due to an increase in COVID cases across the region, we are following local infection prevention and control guidance to reinstate the wearing of masks in our surgeries.
 We thank you for your cooperation in this matter to help protect our workforce and vulnerable patients.

 Thank you, Royal Primary Care

 Welcome to Royal Primary Care

 Royal Primary Care comprises six sites in Chesterfield – Grangewood, Inkersall, Staveley, Ashgate, Holme Hall and Whittington as well as two in Clay Cross – Clay Cross and Grassmoor and one in Heanor – Brooklyn.

 We provide primary care services for around 44000 patients at our 6 Chesterfield sites.

-Royal Primary Care Chesterfield and Clay Cross are part of Chesterfield Royal Hospital NHS Foundation Trust.
+Royal Primary Care are part of Chesterfield Royal Hospital NHS Foundation Trust.
 We operate as the Division of Primary Care alongside the other Trust Divisions: Clinical Specialist Services, Medicine and Emergency Care, Surgical Specialities and Women and Childrens.